 Let's be real-kids always want dessert.
 This cake is my peace treaty: fast to make, uses that lonely can of peaches in your cupboard, and somehow gets better by day two (if it lasts that long!).
 Even my 'I-don't-like-fruit' kid sneaks seconds.

-If you're into quick, no-bake ideas, check out this 3-ingredient chocolate ganache or whip up a batch of easy berry sauce from frozen berries to drizzle over pancakes, ice cream, or even this cake!
+If you're into quick, no-bake ideas, check out this 3-ingredient chocolate ganache or make a batch of easy berry sauce from frozen berries to drizzle over pancakes, ice cream, or even this cake!

 Jump to: